All uses

 Mouth exercises for snoring

-Mouth exercises for snoring train the front of the airway: tongue posture, palate, lip seal, and the cheek and jaw muscles that hold them in place.
+Mouth exercises for snoring train the soft palate, tongue posture, lip seal, and the cheek and jaw muscles that help keep the front of the airway steadier at night.
 Free guided 5-minute routine, no devices.

 Download on the App StoreGet it on Google Play